ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 Finally, fill in the Affiliation center and click on 'Execute'.
 The output of a successful submission in Galaxy are four metadata tables (Fig. 8a) and a submission 'receipt' (Fig. 8b).

-{% include important.html content="As well as submitting the data to ENA, this tool will generate a submission 'receipt', which contains most of the metadata needed for submitting consensus sequence to ENA, explained in [section 9](https://rdm.elixir-belgium.org/covid-19/sarscov2_assembly_submission.html#9-submit-consensus-sequence-to-ENA)" %}
+{% include callout.html type="note" content="As well as submitting the data to ENA, this tool will generate a submission 'receipt', which contains most of the metadata needed for submitting consensus sequence to ENA, explained in [section 9](https://rdm.elixir-belgium.org/covid-19/sarscov2_assembly_submission.html#9-submit-consensus-sequence-to-ENA)" %}

 {% include image.html file="succesful_reads_submission.png" alt="successful reads submission" caption="Figure 8.
 Output of a successful reads submission to ENA.
 The submission receipt contains metadata used for consensus sequence submission."%}